-The counter-culture of the decade, youth culture, both inspired and influenced the era.
-The baby boomers of the 1960s wanted to detach themselves from the ideals and attitudes of their elders.
-These teenagers and young adults wanted to create their own opinions, unfettered by the influence of their parents or elder generation.
+The counter-culture of the decade and youth culture both inspired and influenced the era.
+The Baby Boomers of the 1960s wanted to detach themselves from the ideals and attitudes of their elders.
+These teenagers and young adults wanted to create their own opinions, unfettered by the influence of their parents and the elder generation.

 1960s Jewelry Styles: Long Earrings

-You may have noticed that 60s jewelry is back in style now (2018.)
+You may have noticed that ’60s jewelry is back in style now (as of 2018).
 Big colorful hoop earrings are easy to find.

 Strong Colors and Bold Color Combinations